tarof429/stuckathome/k8s/pods.md

   nginx      1/1     Running        0          19m   10.42.2.11   worker01   <none>           <none>
   ```

-  In this example, you can see that nginx-pod was unable to downloads the image, and the pod was being deployed on worker02.
+ You can see that nginx-pod was unable to downloads the image, and the pod was being deployed on worker02.

   The command below will show more details on why the pod failed to deploy, and where.